jassielof/toonz/README.md

 - Benchmarks vs JSON

 ### Known Limitations ⚠️
-- Field order in tabular arrays depends on HashMap iteration (not deterministic)
-- Limited validation in non-strict mode
 - Some edge cases from spec may not be fully covered
+- Non-strict mode has limited validation

 ## Next Steps

 To continue improving this implementation:

-1. **Field Order Preservation**: Use an ordered map structure to preserve JSON key order in tabular arrays
-2. **Conformance Tests**: Load and run test fixtures from `spec/tests/fixtures/` for full spec compliance
+1. **Conformance Tests**: Load and run test fixtures from `spec/tests/fixtures/` for full spec compliance
-3. **Strict Mode**: Implement validation for length mismatches, invalid characters, and malformed headers
+2. **Strict Mode**: Implement validation for length mismatches, invalid characters, and malformed headers
+3. **Key Folding**: Implement optional `keyFolding="safe"` mode for dotted-path notation
+4. **Path Expansion**: Implement optional `expandPaths="safe"` mode for splitting dotted keys
-4. **Better Delimiters**: Auto-select optimal delimiter on encode based on content analysis
+5. **Better Delimiters**: Auto-select optimal delimiter on encode based on content analysis
-5. **Error Handling**: Improve error messages with line numbers and context
 6. **Performance**: Profile and optimize hot paths, especially for large tabular arrays
 7. **Documentation**: Add inline documentation and more usage examples